timleeman/ST344GroupProject/README.md

 ### How-COVID-19-is-changing-consumer-behaviornow-and-forever.pdf

 ### setup.R
+This script installs all of the packages we need, **please add to this file if you are using a new package**

+### getdata.R

-This script installs all of the packages and sets up all of the data we are using
+This script sets up all of the data we are using

 It produces 3 important objects: